 Successful cloud migration is achievable with the right approach.
 Once you have a clear understanding of your company’s needs and strategic goals, selecting a model that aligns with your business objectives and brings value to your organization becomes straightforward.

 Whether you are utilizing cloud services to develop software or expand your infrastructure, ensuring continuous and robust security is essential.
-This is where Fortra’s Alert Logic Managed Detection and Response (MDR) comes into play.
+This is where Fortra XDR and Fortra’s Alert Logic Managed Detection and Response (MDR) comes into play.
 Our solution offers round-the-clock protection against potential threats.
 By leveraging this advanced security solution, you not only safeguard your systems from attackers but also ensure ongoing compliance and proactively address security incidents before they escalate into major issues.

 About the Author